By Michael P. Sampson

 To support jurisdiction under an alter ego theory, the suing spouse must allege facts sufficient to “pierce the corporate veil” of the entity.
 See WH Smith, PLC v.
 Benages & Associates, Inc., 51 So.
 3d 577, 582-83 (Fla.
 3d DCA 2010) (reversing denial of motion to dismiss because the plaintiff failed to establish personal jurisdiction under the alter ego theory); Woods v.
 Jorgensen, 522 So.
 2d 935, 937 (Fla.
 1st DCA 1988).
 See also Hobbs v.
 Don Mealey Chevrolet, Inc., 642 So.
 2d 1149, 1155 (Fla.
 5th DCA 1994); Qualley v.
 International Air Serv.
 Co., 595 So.
 2d 194, 196 (Fla.
 3d DCA 1992).
 The veil may be pierced if a party can prove both that the entity is a “mere instrumentality” or alter ego of the other party and that the other party engaged in “improper conduct” in the formation or use of the entity.
 See Noah Technologies, Inc. v.
 Rice, 2014 WL 6473664 at *6, No. 2:14-cv-325-FtM-29DNF (M.D.
 Fla.
 November 18, 2014); Bellairs v.
 Mohrmann, 716 So.
 2d 320, 323 (Fla.
 2d DCA 1998); Dania Jai-Alai Palace, Inc. v.
 Sykes, 450 So.
 2d 1114, 1120-21 (Fla.1984).

 In the divorce context, an entity may be so “inextricably intertwined” with a spouse that joinder of the entity is appropriate.
 See Hoecker v.
 Hoecker, 426 So.
 2d 1191, 1192 (Fla.
-4th DCA 1983) (error to dismiss corporation from dissolution action in light of husband’s testimony, “I’m the company,” and evidence of the parties’ conduct that demonstrated a blending of marital and business partnerships).
+4th DCA 1983) (error to dismiss corporation from dissolution action, given husband’s testimony, “I’m the company,” and evidence of the parties’ conduct that demonstrated a blending of marital and business partnerships).
 The alter ego theory has been extended to allow a trial court to inquire whether a non-profit corporation is the alter ego of a spouse in a dissolution proceeding to achieve equitable distribution.
 See Barineau v.
 Barineau, 662 So.
 2d 1008, 1009 (Fla.
-1st DCA 1995) (reversing final summary judgment entered in favor of not-for-profit religious organization and remanding for determination of whether the corporation was engaged in improper conduct involving assets that a court could rightfully consider in equitable distribution).
+1st DCA 1995) (reversing final summary judgment entered for not-for-profit religious organization and remanding for determination of whether the corporation was engaged in improper conduct involving assets that a court could rightfully consider in equitable distribution).

 Absent necessary allegations by a spouse in a pleading attempting to bring in an entity on an alter-ego theory, the pleading may be dismissed.
 See In re: Big Foot Properties, Inc., 2012 WL 6892645, 23 Fla.
 L. Weekly Fed.
 B 505 (Bankr.
 M.D.
 Fla.
 2012).